tharumbun/socheata/posts/kem-leys-death-a-wake-up-call-for-democratic-reforms.md

 ---
-title: Kem Ley’s Death: A Wake Up Call for Democratic Reforms
+title: Kem Ley Death A Wake Up Call for Democratic Reforms
 description: I feel humbled and proud to be one of over a million citizens to have attended Mr. Kem Ley’s historic funeral procession
 date: 2016-08-07
 tags: